-You see them films, perhaps in home magazines or as part of grand TV projects - the converted building.
+You see them in films, perhaps in home magazines or as part of grand TV projects - the converted building.
 Once a church, now a home for four.
 Once a warehouse, now a set of trendy London flats.

 So you’ve found the ideal building to convert but what category does it fall into?

-Part C: covers residential buildings, such as homes, hotels, and care facilities.
+Class C: covers residential buildings, such as homes, hotels, and care facilities.

 If the property you have an eye on is listed, beware that this comes with its own planning challenges.